mkdocs-publisher/mkdocs-publisher/documentation/04_blog/v060-obsidian.md

 - :material-plus-circle: support for *vega* and *vega-lite* charts when added by [Vega Visualization Plugin for Obsidian](https://github.com/Some-Regular-Person/obsidian-vega)

+### Meta (new plugin):

+This plugin is the one that gets some of the functionalities previously implemented in other plugins (like blog) and extends it for more broad usage for rest of the documents.
+This plugin allows you to set, a various metadata to the generated file like: update date, file and path URL and others.
+Some of the settings are common for more plugins.
+Please take a look at the below list and [pub-meta plugin documentation](../02_setup/06_setting-up-a-meta.md).

 ---

 > [!info] Legend
 > :material-plus-circle: - added
+>
 > :material-minus-circle: - removed
+>
 > :material-check-circle: - fixed
+>
 > :material-sync-circle: - changed